Marginal/XPlane2Blender/XPlaneReadme.txt

 you are looking at when the line is pointing _towards_ you.

 Mail me <x-plane@marginal.org.uk> with any questions, problems etc.
+If reporting a problem, please try to send me the contents of the Console window.

 Limitations